 Winter temperature conditions in a greenhouse

 Plants also need warm temperatures to grow.
-What these temperatures are, growers have different opinion on.
-Some suggest optimal daytime: 50°F to 70°F and nighttime: 45°F to 55° F for cool season crops.
+What these temperatures are, growers have different opinions on.
+Some suggest optimal daytime: 50°F to 70°F and nighttime: 45°F to 55° F for cool-season crops.
 It looks like the closer you get to these optimal growing temperatures, the better your plants will grow.
 The Four Season Farm, however, grows winter crops in a cool house with temperatures set at 35F (1.5C).
 (Winter Harvest Handbook, page 67).
-Our home greenhouse is cold, too.
+Our home greenhouse /sunroom is cold, too.
 Some nights even colder than that.
-Temperature did play a role in our lack of growth.
+The temperature did play a role in our lack of growth.

 Winter watering conditions in a greenhouse